Trogir

 Trogir: A Medieval Jewel Perfectly Positioned for Sailing Adventures

-Just a short sail from Split, the UNESCO-protected town of Trogir is one of the Adriatic's most picturesque and strategically located sailing destinations.
-Built on a small island and connected to both the mainland and the island of Čiovo by bridges, Trogir offers easy access, rich cultural heritage, and a charming waterfront that has enchanted sailors for centuries.
+Just a short sail from Split, the UNESCO-protected town of Trogir stands out as one of the Adriatic’s most picturesque and strategically positioned sailing destinations.
+Set on a tiny island between the mainland and the island of Čiovo, Trogir feels like a living museum afloat, where stone palaces, Romanesque churches, and narrow medieval streets meet the gentle rhythm of the sea.
+Approaching by boat, the first impression is unmistakable: palm-lined promenades, historic fortifications, and a waterfront that seems designed with sailors in mind.

 A Sailor’s Gateway to Dalmatia